programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is how mine looks:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-04.png" alt="Here is the topographic map of Mont Beuvray initially imported into Atlas.
-It appears as a green (grassy) circle with approximately the elevation differentials that I desired, but the elevational changes are too harsh (rapid), and the mountains are not sufficiently elevated." caption="Figure 4.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-04.png" alt="The three dimensional-topographic map of Mont Beuvray initially imported into Atlas.
+It appears as a disk with grass-like texture, using shadows and shading to represent the varied elevations." caption="Figure 4.
 Topographic map of Mont Beuvray, initially imported into Atlas" %}

 The source image could have used a bit more blurring to reduce the harshness (the flat areas ought to be flatter, and the mountains ought to have less steep cliffs), as well as more contrast so that the mountains are actually at a noticeably higher altitude than the surrounding flatlands.
 After quickly reopening my saved backup in GIMP and making both of those changes (per step 3), this is the result:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-05.png" alt="Here is the topographic map of Mont Beuvray edited after initial import into Atlas and then re-imported.
-The mountains have more realistic total elevation, but the elevational changes across the terrain are not as severe as they were in my first attempt (Figure 4)." caption="Figure 5.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-05.png" alt="The topographic map of Mont Beuvray, edited and then re-imported to Atlas.
+The mountains have a much higher elevation and appear more realistic, and the elevational changes across the terrain are more gradual than in my first attempt." caption="Figure 5.
 Topographic map of Mont Beuvray, edited after initial import into Atlas and then re-imported" %}

 5\.
 Add water, smooth the terrain, and adjust the terrain's other core features.